-The average improvement for the twelve learning modules administered was 32.33% where the number of students tested is shown as N , the quiz scores (both pre and post) are out of 100%, and the % Student Improvement for each of these twelve modules is shown above in this table 2.
-Three of the twelve FE learning modules showed moderate evidence of improved student performance with statistical values of p<0.10 as noted in this table by .
-Seven of the twelve FE learning modules showed sufficient evidence of improved student performance with statistical values of p<0.05.
+The average improvement for the twelve learning modules administered was 32.33% where the number of students tested is shown as n, the quiz scores (both pre and post) are out of 100%, and the % Student Improvement for each of these twelve modules is shown above (Table 2).
+Three of the twelve FE learning modules showed moderate evidence of improved student performance $(.05 \le p < .10)$ as noted in this table by \.
+Seven of the twelve FE learning modules showed sufficient evidence of improved student performance (p<0.05).
 Two of the twelve FE ALMs showed insufficient evidence of improved student performance (i.e. p = 0.523 and p = 0.397).
 The authors of these two FE learning modules will be working this academic year to improve their FE learning modules, assessment quizzes and other instruments to improve their students' performance.

-These results are shown below in table 3 as the interpretation of Results learning module for Phase II Learning Modules (2011-2012)
+These results are shown below in the interpretation of Phase II Learning Modules (2011-2012).

-Table 3 Interpretation of Results by Active Learning Module for Phase 2 Learning Modules (2011-2012)
+Table 3 Interpretation of Results by Active Learning Module for Phase 2 LearningModules (2011-2012)